X-Men: The Animated Series: Synopsis

 The show features a team similar to that of the early 1990s X-Men comics by Jim Lee, specifically the Blue Team established early on in X-Men (vol. 2).
 It consists of Cyclops, Wolverine, Rogue, Storm, Beast, Gambit, Jubilee, Jean Grey, and Professor X, as well as original character Morph, who is based on Changeling.
 All 76 episodes were directed by Larry Houston.

 The series deals with social issues, including divorce ("Proteus"), religion ("Nightcrawler" and "Bloodlines"), the Holocaust ("Enter Magneto", "Deadly Reunions", "Days of Future Past" and "The Phalanx Covenant"), AIDS hysteria ("Time Fugitives"), and loneliness ("No Mutant Is an Island").
 It satirizes television in the episodes "Mojovision" and "Longshot".

 It crossed over with Spider-Man: The Animated Series when Spider-Man seeks the X-Men's help to stop his progressing mutation.
 In the abbreviated form of the Secret Wars storyline, the Beyonder and Madame Web select Spider-Man to lead a team of heroes against a group of villains.
 An earlier draft of "Secret Wars" involved all the X-Men, but transporting the voice cast from Canada to Los Angeles, where production for the Spider-Man animated series was based, had been too costly in previous crossovers, so the episode was rewritten to feature only Storm, whose actress, Iona Morris, lived in Los Angeles.

-In the first season, the X-Men come into conflict with human conspirators building Sentinel robots to kill mutants, Magneto's plan to instigate a human-mutant war, and the powerful mutant Apocalypse's plan to eradicate the weak.
-Other storylines include Morph's death at the hands of the Sentinels, Beast's incarceration, and Apocalypse's minions attempting to assassinate Senator Robert Kelly to turn humans against mutants.
+In the first season, the X-Men come into conflict with human conspirators building Sentinel robots to exterminate mutants, Magneto's plan to instigate a human-mutant war, and the powerful mutant Apocalypse's attempts to bring about the end of human civilization.
+Other storylines include Morph's death at the hands of the Sentinels, Beast's incarceration, and Apocalypse masterminding the assassination of Senator Robert Kelly to turn humans against mutants.